Simple-Press/simple-press/readme.txt

 == Changelog ==

-= 6.6.7 =
+= 6.7.0 =
 * New
 	* G00122: Add option to sort by the membership column in the FORUM->USERS->MEMBER INFORMATION list.
 * Fix
-	* G00121: Fix an issue with deleting subsites rendering all user posts go guests in any other site that has the forum in use.
+	* G00121: Fix an issue with deleting subsites rendering all user posts as guests in any other site that has the forum in use.
 	* G00116: When sorting the user list under FORUM->USERS->MEMBER INFORMATION, the list would be unstyled.
 	* G00117: Custom icons not rendering in drop-down properly.
 	* G00123: Large custom icon images need to be resized when viewing the forum list in admin.
 	* G00098: Fix admin screen issue where the Bulk Actions Arrow in MEMBER INFORMATION is too close to text.
+	* G00022: Deleting a topic from the FORUM TOOLS popup did not refresh the scren.
 	* G00000: Multiple issues with caching icon files when a filename is reused.
 Added cache-busting querystrings in the admin area to force cdns and page caches to re-request the file.
+	* G00000: Multiple issues with caching featured images files when a filename is reused.
+Added cache-busting querystrings in the admin area to force cdns and page caches to re-request the file.
+	* G00000: Multiple tweaks related to extra line breaks showing up in SP themes when the WP 59 FSE theme was in use.

 = 6.6.6 =
 * Fix